WebDevStudios/wds-bt/README.md

   - margin: allows only `em` and `rem`
   - padding: allows only `em` and `rem`

+***

+## Accessibility and Code Quality Checks

+WDS BT is equipped with automated workflow actions that ensure accessibility compliance and uphold code quality standards with every commit.
+Here's what you need to know to ensure smooth integration and contribution:

+### Accessibility Check (a11y.yml)

+- **Purpose**: To guarantee accessibility compliance based on WCAG 2.2 standards.
+- **Configuration**: The accessibility check is performed using `pa11y-ci` with a custom configuration in `a11y.yml`.
+- **Local URL Configuration**:
+  - Before running the accessibility check, ensure the local URL is correctly set in `package.json`.
+  - Locate the line: `"a11y": "pa11y-ci --reporter=pa11y-ci-reporter-html http://wdsbt.local/",`.
+  - Replace `http://wdsbt.local/` with the appropriate local URL of your environment.
+- **Violation Reports**: Any accessibility violations detected will be saved in the `pa11y-ci-report` folder for further analysis.

+### Code Quality Check (assertions.yml)

+- **Purpose**: To verify code quality adherence using WordPress coding standards.
+- **Configuration**: The code quality check is performed using predefined assertions in `assertions.yml`.
+- **Action Requirement**: All detected code issues and violations must be addressed and fixed before any commit can successfully pass through.
+- **Report Display**: The assertions report will appear in the command-line interface (CLI) during the checks.

+### Integration Process with LeftHook

+1. **Commit Changes**: Make your changes to the codebase as usual.
+2. **Automated Checks on Commit**: LeftHook triggers automated checks upon each commit.
+3. **Review Reports**: Check the generated reports for any accessibility violations or code quality issues.
+4. **Address Issues**: Address and fix any identified violations or issues.
+5. **Recommit**: Once all issues are resolved, recommit your changes.
+6. **Passing Commit**: Your commit will successfully pass through once all checks are clear.
+7. **Create Pull Request (PR)**: When you create a PR, the actions are triggered again to run on the PR branch.
+8. **Review PR Checks**: Review the checks on the PR to ensure compliance before merging.

+#### Note

+- Regularly monitor the accessibility and code quality reports to ensure ongoing compliance and maintain high standards within the project.
+- Collaborate with team members to address any detected issues promptly, fostering a culture of accessibility and code excellence.

+***

 ## Theme Unit Test

 1. Download the theme test data from <https://github.com/WebDevStudios/wds-bt/blob/main/wdsunittestdata.wordpress.xml>